 How to use Present Perfect Simple Tense

-The Present Perfect Simple Tense is VERY common in both formal and informal English.
+The Present Perfect Simple Tense is one of the most common grammar topics in both formal and informal English.

 Many students hate this tense, but understanding how present perfect simple works WILL make you sound more natural in English!